tc39/test262-harness/README.md

 |`--babelPresets` | Babel presets used to transpile code.
 E.g.: `stage-2`, `stage-3`
 |`-h`, `--help` | Show help
 | `--acceptVersion` | Optional.
 Execute tests from a version of Test262 that differs from the versions supported by this utility.
 This may cause the utility to report invalid test results.
+| `--saveCompiledTests` | Write the compiled version of `path/to/test.js` as `path/to/test.<hostType>.js` so that it can be easily re-run under that host.
+Run `test262-harness --help` for examples.
+| `--saveOnlyFailed` | Only save the compiled version of the test if it failed, to help easily repro failed tests (requires `--saveCompiledTests`).